Query-farm/datasketches/docs/README.md

 **`datasketch_hll(INTEGER, HLL_SUPPORTED_TYPE) -> sketch_hll`**

-The first argument is the base two logarithm of the number of bins in the sketch, which affects memory used.
+The first argument is lg_k (log base 2 of K), which controls the accuracy and size of the sketch.
+Valid range is 4 to 21.
+Higher values provide better accuracy but use more memory.
+A lg_k of 12 (4096 bins) is a common choice.
 The second parameter is the value to aggregate into the sketch.

 -----

 **`datasketch_hll_union(INTEGER, sketch_hll) -> sketch_hll`**

-The first argument is the base two logarithm of the number of bins in the sketch, which affects memory used.
+The first argument is lg_k (log base 2 of K).
+Valid range is 4 to 21.
 The second parameter is the sketch to aggregate via a union operation.

 ##### Scalar Functions